pooyaaf/CPS_IOT_HW/README.md

 ![Server History](./Images/history.png)

-> **Note:** Please note that after we have had at least one succeful entry, the server interface will also show the last successful entry record.
+> **Note:** Please note that after we have had at least one succeful entry, the server interface will also show the last successful entry record on the left side.

 ![Server User Entry Record](./Images/server-left-panel.png)